Dinesh's Stupid Movie

 -- Cellphone tracking isn't precise enough to distinguish between liberal activists stuffing drop boxes, and store owners, police officers, delivery men and others who have perfectly legitimate reasons to be within a few yards of the same drop box every day.

 -- In all five battleground states D'Souza considers, it is perfectly legal for third parties to drop off ballots for others, with varying degrees of lenience.
-Pennsylvania, for example, allows a grandparent, grandchild, uncle, aunt, niece, nephew, in-law, household member, caregiver or jailer to drop off someone else's ballot.
+Pennsylvania, for example, allows a caregiver or jailer (among others) to drop off someone else's ballot.

 -- Even if every cellphone dot represented a left-wing organizer illegally dropping off another person's ballot, that still wouldn't make the ballot invalid.
 A legal ballot can be illegally delivered, although the guy who delivered it might be in trouble.

 These flaws have already been well aired elsewhere.

 The second problem -- my problem with the movie -- is the idea that Trump's 2020 loss cries out for an explanation.
 We know for a fact that Trump was sailing to a landslide victory on the love of a grateful nation.
 Only something nefarious could explain his defeat.

 Hello?
 Trump spent four years sitting in bed, tweeting, eating cheeseburgers, and letting Mitch McConnell and Jared Kushner run the country.
 He lost only one demographic in 2020 compared to 2016.
 What was that demographic? ...

 In the five states where D'Souza deploys his hocus-pocus cellphone data -- Arizona, Georgia, Michigan, Pennsylvania and Wisconsin -- Trump lost 8% of white voters, and 12% of white men, compared to 2016.